helloitsurdvq/VietnameseStockArticleClassification/README.md

-crawler/                    # data collection program (using Scrapy) data/                       # raw and processed data collected from websites docs/                       # project report and presentation idea/                       # original proposal idea of ​​the project source/                     # processed data and jupyter notebooks for the pipeline -- ./data/                  # processed data
+crawler/                    # data collection program (using Scrapy) data/                       # raw and processed data collected from websites docs/                       # project report and presentation source/                     # processed data and jupyter notebooks for the pipeline -- ./data/                  # processed data
 -- .ipynb                   # all trained models for evaluation